-After I nursed Alex, my husband would give him a bottle of formula while I pumped.
-The amount of formula depended on how much breastmilk Alex had just had (which is when the baby scale came in handy) and how much he was supposed to eat in a 24-hour period according to a chart.
+After I nursed our son, my husband would give him a bottle of formula while I pumped.
+The amount of formula depended on how much breastmilk our baby had just had (which is when the baby scale came in handy) and how much he was supposed to eat in a 24-hour period according to a chart.

 If you want to try this, be forewarned: it’s exhausting.
 By the time you’ve nursed, pumped, and washed the pumping equipment, it’s almost time to start the whole cycle over.
 (And I had help!
 I have tremendous respect and admiration for women who manage this regimen alone.)